-Sikh man shot in Washington allegedly told 'to go back to your country'
+Sikh man's shooting in Washington investigated as hate crime

 Witness to attack

-A tenant at the property told KIRO she witnessed her landlord being shot before the gunman ran away.
+A tenant at the property where the shooting took place told KIRO she witnessed her landlord being shot before the gunman ran away.

 "The guy told him to go back home," Susan Livie told the station.